wenzeslaus/class-example-1/README.md

-# class-example-1
+# Open Science Lecture Example

-Open Science Lecture Example
+This is an example...